mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 ..
 TODO: TO be updated to Ubuntu Desktop 24.04 LTS once the re-base is complete

-You can also use a virtual machine instead, but you can expect some performance degradataion in this case.
+You can also use a virtual machine instead, but you can expect some performance degradation in this case.

 .. warning ::